 To add a custom User Property:

-- Click Users and select the Users tab.
+- Click Users in the left navigation sidebar.

 - Click a user's name, then click Properties.
 The four built-in User Properties and any other previously defined custom User Properties are listed.